Special-Niewbie/Locky-Terminal-64-bit/README.md

 ![Dev-C++](./image/DEVCPP.png)

 The program was developed using the Dev-C++ IDE, providing a convenient environment for writing and compiling C programs.
-It is specifically tailored for older 32-bit terminal systems and operating systems.
+It is specifically tailored for modern 64-bit terminal systems and operating systems.
 To ensure compatibility, the `-std=c99` flag was added to the compiler settings.
 Additionally, the linker option `-static-libgcc` was included to ensure proper linking of the required libraries.

 ## Contributions